David101111101/cypress-backend-automation/README.md

-In node terminal:
+To run a local server>
-npm run runServer
+In node terminal add the following command: npm run runServer

-Bash terminal:
+To start cypress testing environment>
- npx cypress open
+Bash terminal add the following command: npx cypress open